-A liver scan may be done to see how well the liver or spleen is working after trauma to the abdomen.
-You may also have this scan if you have pain in the upper right area of your abdomen.
+A liver scan may be done to see how well the liver or spleen is working after trauma to the belly.
+You may also have this scan if you have pain in the upper right area of your belly.

 You may need this scan if you have liver disease.
 Your healthcare provider may use the scan to see how well your treatment is working.
 Or he or she can see how the disease has progressed.

 Your healthcare provider may have other reasons to recommend a liver scan.